HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 # Creating an Instance

-Before we are able to start using Vulkan, we **must** first create an instance.
+Before we are able to start using Vulkan, we must first create an instance.
 A `VkInstance` is an object that contains all the information the implementation needs to work.
 Unlike OpenGL, Vulkan does not have a global state.
-Because of this, we must instead store our states in a `VkInstance` object.
+Because of this, we must instead store our states in this object.
 In this chapter, we'll be beginning a class we'll use for the rest of the book.
 Here is what it the skeleton code looks like:

 ```cpp
 #ifndef VULKAN_EXAMPLE_HPP